leapwork/Azure-DevOps-plugin/README.md

 # A couple of requirements
 There are just a few requirements to ensure seamless integration:
 1.	.NET framework 4.8
-2. Team Foundation Server 2015 Update 1 minimum required.
+2. Azure DevOps Server 2019 or later.
-3. Agent version 1.83.0 minimum required.
+3. Agent version 2.144.0 or later.

 # Installing
 You are just one click away from seamless automation.
 Simply install the extension from Visual Studio Marketplace.